Cairo Governorate

 Cairo (محافظة القاهرة) is one of the 27 governorates of Egypt.
-It is formed of the city of Cairo, both the national capital of Egypt and the governorate's, in addition to six satellite cities: the New Administrative Capital - which became the official seat of national government in April 2024, New Cairo, El Shorouk, Badr, Capital Gardens, and 15th of May.
+It consists of the city of Cairo, both the capital city of Egypt and the governorate capital, in addition to six satellite cities: The New Capital, which became the official seat of national government in April 2024, New Cairo, a suburban satellite city built in the 2000s, El Shorouk, Badr, Capital Gardens, and 15th of May.
 These cities form almost half of the Greater Cairo metropolitan area by population.

 Cairo is one of four city governorates in Egypt, and the governor of Cairo is also the head of the city.
 Nonetheless, the governate of Cairo and the city of Cairo are two semi-distinct levels of local government, and as with other governorates, the governor is appointed by the president.